 SMB Relay

-SMB Relay and SMB Relay 2 are special programs capable of attacks against remote computers.
-The programs use the Server Message Block file-sharing protocol, which is layered onto NetBIOS.
-A user sharing any folder or directory within the LAN most likely uses this file-sharing protocol.
+SMB Relay and SMB Relay 2 are special programs that are capable of carrying out attacks against remote computers.
+The programs take advantage of the Server Message Block file sharing protocol, which is layered onto NetBIOS.
+A user sharing any folder or directory within the LAN most likely uses this file sharing protocol.

 Within local network communication, password hashes are exchanged.

-SMB Relay receives a connection on UDP port 139 and 445, relays the packets between the client and server, and modifies them.
+SMB Relay receives a connection on UDP port 139 and 445, relays the packets exchanged by the client and server, and modifies them.
 After connecting and authenticating, the client is disconnected.
 SMB Relay creates a new virtual IP address.
 The new address can be accessed using the command “net use \\192.168.1.1“.
-Any of the Windows networking functions can then use the address.
+The address can then be used by any of the Windows networking functions.
 SMB Relay relays SMB protocol communication except for negotiation and authentication.
-Remote attackers can use the IP address if the client computer is connected.
+Remote attackers can use the IP address, as long as the client computer is connected.

 SMB Relay 2 works on the same principle as SMB Relay, except it uses NetBIOS names rather than IP addresses.
 Both can carry out “man-in-the-middle” attacks.
 These attacks allow remote attackers to read, insert and modify messages exchanged between two communication endpoints without being noticed.
 Computers exposed to such attacks often stop responding or restart unexpectedly.